-The transition risk coverage universe for our portfolios was 27.65%, and the physical risk coverage universe for our portfolios was 25.22%.
+The MSCI climate VaR portfolio coverage for our portfolios was only 0.4% of total securities.
 As alternative credit managers, data availability is still a significant challenge, making it difficult to draw definitive conclusions at a portfolio level.
+We will continue to work with MSCI and other vendors to improve our coverage universe.